dylwedma11748/JTegraNX/README.md

 Simply click on "Load Config" to reveal the config list, then select the config you wish to use.

 ### Saving a config:
-Simple click on "Save Config", input a name for the config, and hit enter.
+Simply click on "Save Config", input a name for the config, and hit enter.

 ## Custom Settings
 You can now customize JTegraNX's settings to your liking.